CosmWasm/docs-deprecated/dev-academy/smart-contract-interaction/03-challenge.md

 # Challenge

-Try deploying a cw20 token with few friends(or addresses you created) as initial balance owners to recent testnet.
+Try deploying the cw20 binary to the testnet again and instantiate a new cw20 contract with the wallet addresses of your friends (or randomly created addresses) designated as initial balance owners.